nleng/DNA-replication/simtools/README.md

 make install

-You will probably have to install some of the dependencies marked as missing during configuration.
+Possibly you will have to install more dependencies marked as missing during configuration.